-- University Biomedical Engineering Research and Teaching Building Norman, OK, United States
+- The University of Oklahoma Gallogly Hall Engineering Academic Building Norman, OK, United States

-- National Medical Reference Laboratory Bridgetown, Saint Michael, Barbados
+- Barbados National Medical Reference Laboratory Bridgetown, Saint Michael, Barbados

-- University Multidisciplinary Science Lab Renovation Washington DC, United States
+- Gallaudet University Multidisciplinary Science Lab Renovation Washington DC, United States

 Laboratory facilities are among the most intricate and complex projects to design - and among the most essential for our society.